An estimate for the radial chemical distance in $2d$ critical percolation clusters: Improving on : connecting shortcuts around three-arm points

-\end{enumerate} \end{Definition} The importance of the event $D$ is revealed by the following \begin{Lemma} The event $D$ implies $C_0^c\cap \{e\in \gamma\}$. \begin{proof} The closed dual connections from the origin to $\partial B_n^*$ imply the occurrence of $C_0^c$.
+\end{enumerate} \end{Definition} The significance of the event $D$ is in the following: \begin{Lemma} The event $D$ implies $C_0^c\cap \{e\in \gamma\}$. \begin{proof} The closed dual connections from the origin to $\partial B_n^*$ imply the occurrence of $C_0^c$.
 Any closed dual path from the origin to $\partial B_n$ must contain the edge $f^*$, and thus cross the dual arc $\mathfrak{k}$.
 This includes the arc $\mathfrak{c}$ in the definition of $\gamma$ in Section \ref{sec: 3-arm}.
-Thus $e^*$ is connected to $\mathfrak{c}$ by a closed dual path starting at $\mathfrak{c}$ such that the other endpoint is connected to the clockwise side of $\ell_1$. $e$ must thus be part of the counterclockwise closest open path to $\mathfrak{c}$ in $B_n$, so $e\in \gamma$. \end{proof} \end{Lemma}
+Thus $e^*$ is connected to $\mathfrak{c}$ by a closed dual path starting at $\mathfrak{c}$ such that the other endpoint is connected to the clockwise side of $\ell_1$.
+The edge $e$ must thus be part of the counterclockwise closest open path to $\mathfrak{c}$ in $B_n$, so $e\in \gamma$. \end{proof} \end{Lemma}